polywrap/wrap-cli/packages/py/README.md

 tests/test_msgpack.py ..........................
 [100%]
 ```

 You should expect to see the tests passing with a 100% accuracy.
+To better understand and read these outputs, check [this quick guide](https://docs.pytest.org/en/7.1.x/how-to/output.html)

 If anything fails (F), or if there are any Warnings raised, you can debug them by running a verbose version of the test suite:
 - `poetry run pytests -v` or `poetry run pytests -vv` for even more detail